Obsidian-StudiosInc/os-xtoo/README.md

 ## Netbeans IDE
 Work is underway to package [Netbeans](https://github.com/apache/incubator-netbeans) 9 from source.
-THere is no ETA at this time when this will be done, or initial work in a usable state.
+There is no ETA at this time when this will be done, or initial work in a usable state.
 We do use Netbeans as our primary IDE for C and Java.

 ## Eclipse IDE